Fábio Baldé

-Fabio Amadu Uri Baldé (born 20 July 2005) is a professional footballer who plays as a winger for Hamburger SV.
+Fábio Amado Uri Baldé (born 20 July 2005) is a professional footballer who plays as a left winger for club Strasbourg.
 Born in Germany, he currently plays for the Portugal U21s.

 Club career

 Baldé is a product of the youth academies of ESV Einigkeit, FC Süderelbe, and SC Vorwärts-Wacker 04, before joining Hamburger SVs youth academy in 2020.
 In 2023 he was named captain of their U19 team, before promoting to their reserves in the Regionalliga.
 In January 2024, he started training with Hamburg's senior team.
 He made his senior debut with Hamburg in a 2–1 2.
 Bundesliga win over 1.
 FC Köln on 2 August 2024.
 On 10 September 2024, he signed a long-term contract with Hamburg until 2029.

+On 14 August 2026, Baldé signed a five-year contract with Ligue 1 side Strasbourg.

 International career

-Baldé was born in Germany to a Bissau-Guinean father and Portuguese mother.
+Baldé was born in Germany to a Bissau-Guinean father and Portuguese-French mother.
+Baldé holds both Portuguese and French citizenship from his parents.
 He only held a Portuguese passport until the age of 19, gaining German citizenship in October 2024.
 That same month he was called up to the Germany U20s for a set of friendlies.
 In September 2025, he was called up to the Portugal U21s for a set of 2027 UEFA European Under-21 Championship qualification matches.